Wormley, Surrey

-Wormley is a village in Surrey, England in the parish of Witley, around Witley station, off the A283 Petworth Road about 5 km SSW of Godalming.
+Wormley is a village in the civil parish of Witley and Milford, in the Waverley district, in Surrey, England, around Witley station, off the A283 Petworth Road about 5 km SSW of Godalming.

 History

 Expansion from archetypal hamlet

 Wormley developed primarily as a result of the construction in the 19th century of Witley station, on the Portsmouth Direct line.
 King Edward's School, Witley once had its own station platform.

 Former businesses

 Cooper & Sons Ltd owned the Combelane walking stick factory; this was replaced by houses with small gardens and a light industrial estate.
 The Institute of Oceanographic Sciences Deacon Laboratory was here from 1952 to 1995, housed in the former Admiralty Signals Establishment building on Brook Road.
 The only public house, the Wood Pigeon, closed in 2007.

 Architecture and gardens

 King Edward's School is a Grade II listed building, the school war memorial is also Grade II listed.
-Some of the gardens in Wormley were designed by Gertrude Jekyll, who collaborated with Edward Lutyens from her home in Busbridge, a nearby village.
+Gertrude Jekyll designed the gardens at Tigbourne Court and Wood End, houses both designed by Edward Lutyens.